wilsonmar/wilsonmar.github.io/_posts/2019-12-28-graph-databases.md

    Third-party add-ons can add a GUID to each entity.

-   The advantage of Neo4j appears when working with complex <strong>indirect relationships</strong>.

 ## Which graph database and language?

 <a target="_blank" href="https://db-engines.com/en/ranking_trend/graph+dbms">This ranking by db-engines.com</a> lists Neo4j as the most popular graph database, with Microsoft Cosmos catching up quickly.
 Notice that Cosmos and others are called "Multi-model" (providing a Document store, Key-value store, wide-column store as well as graph database).

-<a target="_blank" href="https://www.wikiwand.com/en/Gremlin_(programming_language)">Gremlin</a> traversal machine is to graph computing as what the Java virtual machine (JVM) is to general purpose computing.
+The <a target="_blank" href="https://www.wikiwand.com/en/Gremlin_(programming_language)">Gremlin language</a> traversal machine (GTM) is to graph computing as what the Java virtual machine (JVM) is to general purpose computing.
 Gremlin was developed (beginning in 2009) by Apache TinkerPop of the Apache Software Foundation.
 Thus, it is Apache-2 licensed.

 ### Cloud SaaS Graph database services